 One to One Meetings

-Our Mature Student Officer is available to answer any questions you have during your time in DCU.
-One to one meetings cover all areas of academic life including how to build a study plan, adjusting to third level life, exam success and life coaching, Orla can be contacted on 01 700 6987/01 884 2336 (Tuesday) or by emailing firstname.lastname@example.org.
+Our Mature Student Officer is available to answer any questions you have about the application process and during your time in DCU.
+One to one meetings cover all areas of academic life including how to build a study plan, adjusting to third level life, exam success and life coaching, Orla can be contacted on 01 700 6987/01 884 2336 (Tuesday) or by emailing email@example.com.

 DCU Careers service offers invaluable advice to all students.
 Their mature student page contains information which will enable you to make a smooth transition into employment.